risk-first/website/practices/Coding.md

 **Pairing** and **Mobbing** as mitigations to [Coordination Risk](Coordination-Risk) are easiest when developers are together in the same room.
 But it doesn't always work out like this.
 Teams spread in different locations and timezones naturally don't have the same [communication bandwidth](Communication-Risk) and you _will_ have more issues with [Coordination Risk](Coordination-Risk).

 In the extreme, I've seen situations where the team at one location has decided to "suck up" the extra development effort themselves rather than spend time trying to bring a new remote team up-to-speed.
 More common is for one location to do the development, while another gets the [Support](Support) duties.

-This is an admission that [Coordination Risk](Coordination-Risk) is more unmanageable than [Schedule Risk](Schedule-Risk).
+When this happens, it's because somehow the team feel that [Coordination Risk](Coordination-Risk) is more unmanageable than [Schedule Risk](Schedule-Risk).

 There are some mitigations here:  moving staff from location-to-location on business trips, frequent [show-and-tell](Review), or simply modularizing accross geographic boundaries, in respect of [Conway's Law](Coordination-Risk).